Interview by Alastair Gordon, Portraits by Andrew Macpherson

 Susan Downey: First things first, we should partly credit you for embracing home design innovation.
 Your book Spaced Out was one of several sources of courage.
 We bought the property in 2009 as three contiguous parcels.
 We did very little to the main house.
 Our first designer was Robert Clydesdale.
 We love him and his elevated, eclectic taste.
 Three years later, when we were thinking of building an ancillary structure, he came to us excitedly and said, “I’m telling you- Nicolò Bini is the right architect.”

-AG: Did you interview other architects before settling on Nicolò?
+AG: Did you interview other architects in sustainable home design before settling on Nicolò?

 RDJ: Several.
 None of whom, obviously, proposed anything like Nic’s method.
 He introduced us to the technology that his father, Dante Bini, had developed in Italy in the late ’60s.
 The outer form is created using large inflatable bladders that are covered in concrete.